New students must complete the following steps in order to become an IVC student and register for classes.

 If you are 18 years or older, or a high school graduate, or have never attended IVC, or have been away from IVC for one semester, you must complete the IVC California Community College application online.

-STEP 2: Complete Math and English/ESL Placement
+STEP 2: Complete Guided Self Placement (Matriculation Part 1)

 Once you complete the IVC application process, you will receive an email with your IVC student ID number.
 Your student ID number, along with the PIN you created when you applied, will be your login credentials into MySite, a website you will use frequently as an IVC student.